-6. CREDITING MASTER OF MUSIC WORK TO THE D.M.A.
-DEGREE.
-Typically, each D.M.A. student has taken courses in his or her MASTER OF MUSIC program that may be eligible to 10 8/16/16 8:52 AM count towards the D.M.A. degree requirements.
-The grade received in any eligible class must be a B- or higher.
+6. CREDITING MASTER OF MUSIC WORK TO THE DMA DEGREE.
+Typically, each DMA student has taken courses in his or her MASTER OF MUSIC program that may be eligible to count towards the DMA degree requirements.
 These include:

-- private instruction in the major instrument - · academic courses comparable to those offered at Rice University - courses in which the student received a grade of B-or higher
+- private instruction in the major instrument - academic courses comparable to those offered at Rice University - courses in which the student received a grade of B-or higher